apache/parquet-format/LogicalTypes.md

 ```
 <list-repetition> group <name> (LIST) {
-  repeated group array {
+  repeated group list {
     <element-repetition> <element-type> element;
   }
 }
 ```

-* The outer-most level must be a group annotated with `LIST` that contains a single field named `array`.
+* The outer-most level must be a group annotated with `LIST` that contains a single field named `list`.
 The repetition of this level must be either `optional` or `required` and determines whether the list is nullable.
-* The middle level, named `array`, must be a repeated group with a single field named `element`.
+* The middle level, named `list`, must be a repeated group with a single field named `element`.
 * The `element` field encodes the list's element type and repetition.